dharmishshah/CalculatorApplication/README.md

     operand1 = value of first operand
     operand2 = value of second operand

-This is a simple calculator application developed and deployed in Spring with documentation.
+This is a simple calculator application developed and deployed in Spring and Angular with documentation.
 Please let me know your suggestions.